TheRedBrain/rpg-inventory/README.md

 Installing [Stamina Attributes](https://modrinth.com/mod/stamina-attributes) allows for swapping. sheathing and toggling the 2-handed stance to have configurable stamina costs/requirements.

-### Note: The vanilla 'Swap Item With Offhand' hotkey no longer has a function.
+### Note: The vanilla 'Swap Item With Offhand' hotkey is disabled when the "hand slot overhaul" is enabled

 Using it when items where sheathed could duplicate items.
 Swapping items into the hotbar using the number keys still works.